tedszy/Racketry/README.md

 in various ways that I found interesting or enlightening.
 Procedures are given longer, more descriptive names.
-Interesting problems provide opportunities for going on tangents: there are many of those opportunities in SICP.
+Interesting problems provide opportunities for going on tangents: there are many such opportunities in SICP.

 * **SICP 1.1 -- 1.2.** Exercises 1.1 to 1.28.
 Expressions.
 Evaluation models: normal order, applicative order.